T-antenna

 and long wave and medium wave AM broadcasting stations.
 They can also be used as receiving antennas for shortwave listening.

-The ‘T’-antenna functions as a monopole antenna with capacitive top-loading; other antennas in this category include the inverted-‘L’, umbrella, and triatic antennas.
-It was invented during the first decades of radio, in the wireless telegraphy era, before 1920.
+They function as monopole antennas with capacitive top-loading; other antennas in this category include the umbrella, and triatic antennas.
+They were invented during the first decades of radio, in the wireless telegraphy era, before 1920.

 How it works

-The electrical design of a ‘T’-antenna is effectively the same as a giant capacitor.

-The ‘T’-type antenna is most easily understood as having three functional parts:
+The 'T'-type antenna is most easily understood as having three functional parts: